jkunimune/Djastiz/word_guide.md

 ### moudh
 _verb_
-	*pride*; the happiness associated with feeling like a productive member of society
+	*proud*; the happiness associated with feeling like a productive member of society

 ### mozh
 _noun_